|

 exemption must first be obtained.
 The amount of work invested by Summit to

-obtain the FERC licenses is almost incomprehensible: thousands of hours of work,
+obtain the FERC licenses is almost incomprehensible: hundreds of hours of work,

 countless studies, surveys, meetings, correspondences, designs, drawings,